GunioRobot/PharosPHP/README.md

 		public function edit($params) {

 			// do something exciting
-			// $params is associative array with keys defined in our route (params) in addition to the 3 application defined paramaters of :controller, :action, and :id
+			// $params is associative array with keys defined in our route (params)
+			// $params also includes the 3 application defined paramaters of :controller, :action, and :id (if found in the pattern)

 			print_r($params);